LihingMan/daun-terup-frontend/README.md

 ## Installation

 Built with React. webpack is used a module bundler. styled-components for styling purposes.

+### Good to have VS Code extensions

+- dsznajder.es7-react-js-snippets (ES7)
+- eslint (ESLint)
+- esbenp.prettier-vscode (Prettier - code formatter)
+- vscode-styled-components (VS Code extension for styled-components)

 ## Available Scripts